4 Steps to Resolve a Tenant's Pet Complaint

 - Example: Any type of injury caused by the animal.

-- High Urgency Complaints Are those in which a tenant’s safety is threatened, a tenant’s behavior is violating the terms of the lease or a tenant has had multiple complaints against him or her.
+- High Urgency Complaints: These include situations in which a tenant’s safety is threatened, a tenant’s behavior is violating the terms of the lease or a tenant has had multiple complaints against him or her.
 These complaints must be addressed immediately.

 - Multiple complaints.